Quebec City: Sports

 Quebec City has hosted a number of recent sporting events, as well as being shortlisted for the 2002 Winter Olympics city selection.
 The Special Olympics Canada National Winter Games was held in the city from 26 February to 1 March 2008.
 Quebec City co-hosted with Halifax, Nova Scotia, the 2008 IIHF World Championship.
 Regular sporting events held in the city include the Coupe Banque Nationale, a Women's Tennis Association tournament; Crashed Ice, an extreme downhill skating race; Quebec International Pee-Wee Hockey Tournament, a minor hockey tournament; and the Tour de Québec International cycling stage race.
 In December 2011, Quebec City hosted the ISU Grand Prix of Figure Skating Final at the Pavillon de la Jeunesse at ExpoCité.

 The city currently has one professional team, the baseball team Capitales de Québec, which plays in the Frontier League in downtown's Stade Canac.
 The team was established in 1999 and originally played in the Northern League.
-It has seven league titles, won in 2006, 2009, 2010, 2011, 2012, 2013 and 2017.
+It has nine league titles, won in 2006, 2009, 2010, 2011, 2012, 2013, 2017, 2022 and 2023.
 A professional basketball team, the Quebec Kebs, played in National Basketball League of Canada in 2011 but folded before the 2012 season, and a semi-professional soccer team, the Dynamo de Québec, played in the Première ligue de soccer du Québec, until 2019.

 The city had a professional ice hockey team, the Quebec Nordiques, which played in the World Hockey Association (WHA) from 1972 to 1979 and the National Hockey League (NHL) from 1979 to 1995, maintaining a strong rivalry with the Montreal Canadiens.
 Due to a disadvantageous exchange rate with respect to the US dollar, the team moved to Denver, Colorado, in 1995, becoming the Colorado Avalanche.
 A lower-tier team, the Quebec Rafales, played in the professional International Hockey League from 1996 to 1998.

 The Videotron Centre was built with the hope of getting an NHL franchise (relocation or expansion) in Quebec City.
 The project was funded regardless of whether an NHL team arrives.
 It is also hoped that the arena can help Quebec City win a future Winter Olympics games bid.
 It has now replaced the Colisée de Québec as the main multifunctional arena in Quebec City.

 Other teams include the Quebec Remparts in major junior hockey (QMJHL), Université Laval varsity team Rouge & Or, the Quebec City Monarks, and Quebec City Rebelles of La Ligue de Football de Québec; the Alouettes de Charlesbourg of the Ligue de Baseball Junior Élite du Québec; the women's hockey team Quebec Phoenix of the Canadian Women's Hockey League; and soccer club Quebec Arsenal of the W-League.

 Quebec City holds the Coop FIS Cross-Country World Cup.
 This is a ski event that welcomes the best of that sport.